ConsumerLab.com: Notable findings

 In 2000, ConsumerLab.com's testing of Ginseng products revealed substantial pesticide contamination in many products, creating significant media attention.

 In 2008, ConsumerLab.com submitted 12 red yeast rice product samples to a third party testing lab and found the supplements contained widely varying amounts of active ingredients and some included toxins.
 The testing was repeated in 2014 and 2018 with similar findings.

 In 2011, a ConsumerLab.com study found that two of three coconut water products, commonly promoted for hydration and electrolyte balance, contained less sodium and magnesium than claimed on the label.
 This spurred a class-action lawsuit against Vita Coco's manufacturer, All Market Inc., which was eventually settled for $10 million in 2012.

-In 2012, a ConsumerLab.com study on 5-hour Energy drink reported the tested sample contained about 207 mg of caffeine.
-This may be considered notably higher than the advertised "about as much caffeine as a cup of the leading premium coffee," as the FDA states a cup of coffee usually contains 80–100 mg of caffeine and a cup of Starbucks coffee is 130 mg of caffeine.
+In 2012, a ConsumerLab.com study on energy drinks reported that a tested sample of 5-hour Energy contained about 207 mg of caffeine.
+This may be considered notably higher than the advertised "about as much caffeine as a cup of the leading premium coffee," as the FDA states that a cup of coffee usually contains 80–100 mg of caffeine and a cup of Starbucks coffee contains 130 mg of caffeine.